-Daniel Martinez is in his second year as Trinity’s Coordinator of the Patrick Stumberg Sports Performance Center and Head Strength & Conditioning Coach.
+Daniel Martinez is in his third year as Trinity’s Head Strength & Conditioning Coach and as Coordinator of the Patrick Stumberg Sports Performance Center.

 Daniel started the position with over 10 years in the performance field.
-Most recently, Daniel was the U.S. consultant for ForceDecks, which works collaboratively with strength & conditioning and sport science departments.
-Included on the list are the NCAA, National Football League, National Basketball Association, Major League Baseball, the National Hockey League, and the United States Olympic Committee.
+Most recently, Daniel was the U.S. consultant for ForceDecks, which works collaboratively with strength & conditioning and sport science departments internationally.
+Included on that list are the NCAA, NFL, NBA, MLB, NHL and the United States Olympic Committee.

-His mission was to assist in education of performance profiling and athlete monitoring.
-Daniel worked with the on-site staff to enhance the quality of the programs.
-He has made presentations to the University of Louisville (KY), University of Virginia, the University of Texas, the Miami Dolphins, Philadelphia Eagles, and Arizona Cardinals, to name a few.
+His mission with ForceDecks was to drive education and support of these programs regarding performance profiling, athlete monitoring, and return-to-perform (RTP) process.
+Daniel worked with these programs to provide support and to enhance the quality of physical preparation based on the integration of dual force platform technology.
+In that role he has worked directly with the University of Louisville (KY), University of Virginia, Penn State University, the University of Texas, Saracens Rugby, New Zealand Hurricanes, USA Beach Volleyball, the Golden State Warriors, the Memphis Grizzlies, the Houston Rockets, the Detroit Pistons, the Miami Dolphins, the Philadelphia Eagles, and the Arizona Cardinals, to name a few.

-His sports performance work is diverse, as Daniel has prepared athletes for competition demands at 25 NCAA athletics programs.
-He also was a consultant for the prestigious Roddick Tennis Academy.
+His sports performance work is diverse, as Daniel has prepared athletes for competition demands at more than 25 NCAA athletics programs.
+He was also a consultant for the prestigious Roddick Tennis Academy.

-Daniel has resided in San Antonio for 20 years and comes from a military family.
-He was born in Keflavik, Iceland.
-He earned a bachelor’s degree from Texas State University in December 2010, with a major in exercise and sport science, and a minor in sport psychology.
-Daniel received a master’s degree in strength and conditioning from Edith Cowan University, located in Perth, Australia, in November 2016.
+He earned a bachelor’s degree from Texas State University in December 2010, with a major in Exercise and Sport Science, and a minor in Sport Psychology.
+Daniel received a master’s degree in Strength and Conditioning from Edith Cowan University, located in Perth, Australia, in November 2016.

-He holds a number of certifications, which include the National Strength and Conditioning Association, and the Australian Strength and Conditioning Association (Level 2).
+He is certified by the National Strength and Conditioning Association as a Certified Strength & Conditioning Specialist (CSCS), by the Australian Strength and Conditioning Association as a Level 2 S&C Coach, and is certified by USA Weightlifting as a Sports Performance Coach (SPC).
 A former track & field competitor at the University of Texas at San Antonio, Daniel was also an Olympic weightlifter for eight years.
-He is a certified sports performance coach for the United States of America Weightlifting.